ffund/digitaldivide/README.md

 }
 </pre>

+#Use GENI to model the specified household's netowork characteristics

 Now, log into GENI and create a new slice

 Next you want to copy the contents of miniexperiment.xml and place it in the textbox on the GENI interface.
 A two node topology should pop up.